-The MEMORIAL of Gustavus Vassa Sheweth, THAT your memorialist is a native of Africa, and has a knowledge of the manners and customs of the inhabitants of that country.
-That your memorialist has resided in different parts of Europe for twenty-two years last past, and embraced the Christian faith in the year 1759.
-That That your memorialist is desirous of returning to Africa as a missionary, if encouraged by your Lordship, in hopes of being able to prevail upon his countrymen to become Christians; and your memorialist is the more induced to undertake the same, from the success that has attended the like undertakings when encouraged by the Portuguese through their different settlements on the coast of Africa, and also by the Dutch: both governments encouraged the blacks, who by their education are qualified to undertake the same, and are sound more proper than European clergymen, unacquainted with the language and customs of the country.
-Your memorialist's only motive for foliciting the office of a missionary is, that he may be a means, under God, of reforming his countrymen and persuading them to embrace the Christian religion.
+The MEMORIAL of Gustavus Vassa, sheweth, THAT your memorialist is a native of Africa, and has a knowledge of the manners and customs of the inhabitants of that country.
+That your memorialist has resided in different parts of Europe for twenty-two years last past, and embraced the Christian saith in the year 1759.

+That your memorialist is desirous of returning to Africa as a missionary, if encouraged by your Lordship, in hopes of being able to prevail on his countrymen to become Christians; and your memorialist is the more induced to undertake the same from the suc- Digitized by Google tels that has attended the like undertakings when encouraged by the Portuguese through their different settlements on the coast of Africa, and also by the Dutch: both governments encouraged the blacks, who by their education are qualified to undertake the same, and are sound more proper than European clergymen, unacquainted with the language and customs of the country.
+Your memorialit's only motive for foliciting the office of a missionary is, that he may be a means, under God, of reforming his countrymen, and persuading them to embrace the Christian religion.
 Therefore your memorialist humbly prays your Lordship's encouragement and support in the undertaking.
 GUSTAVUS VASSA.

-At Mr. Guthrie's, Taylor, No. 17, Hedge-lane.
+At Mr. Guthrie's, Tailor, No. 17, Hedge-lane.

-My Lord,

-I HAVE resided near seven years on the coast of Africa, for most part of the

-the time as commanding officer.
-From the knowledge I have of the country and its inhabitants, I am inclined to think that the within plan will be attended with great fuccess, if countenanced by your Lordship.
-I beg leave further to represent to your Lordship, that the like attempts, when encouraged by other governments, have met with uncommon success; and at this very time I know a very respectable character a black priest at Cape Coast Castle.
-I know the within named Gustavus Vassa, and believe him a moral good man.
+My LORD, I have resided near seven years on the coast of Africa, for most part of the time as commanding officer.
+From the knowledge I have of the country and its inhabitaties, I am inclined to think that the within plan will be attended with great sitcess, if countenanced by your Lordship.
+I beg leave further to represent to your Lordship, that the like attempts, when encouraged by other governments, have met with uncommon

+common fuccess; and at this very time I know a very respectable character, a black priest, at Cape Coast Castle.
+I know the within-named Gustavus Vassa, and believe him a moral good man.
 I have the honour to be,

 My Lord,

+Your Lordship's

-Your Lordship's humble and obedient servant,
+humble and obedient servant.

-MATT.
-MACNAMARA: